Important Low Vision Terms

-Glaucoma: A sight impairment caused by unrelieved pressure inside the eye as a result of fluid build-up.
+Glaucoma: A sight impairment caused by the intra-ocular pressure (IOP) of the eye being higher than the optic nerve can withstand.
+While usually glaucoma is caused by a high pressure, some individuals with low pressures can also develop the disease.
 Permanent impairment can range from loss of peripheral vision to severe vision loss.
-Symptoms include frequency of headaches, blurred vision, halos around lights, difficulty seeing in the dark, and sometimes, a non-reactive pupil, pain, or even a swollen eye.
+Symptoms include blurred vision, halos around lights, difficulty seeing in the dark, and sometimes, a pupil that doesn’t change size, eye pain, or even a swollen eye.

-Legal Blindness: Defined in the United States as central visual acuity of 20/200 or less, which means that what a normal sighted person can see at 200 feet, a legally blind person will see at 20 feet, or visual field restriction to 20 degrees in diameter or less (tunnel vision) in the better eye.
+Legal Blindness: Defined in the United States as central visual acuity of 20/200 or less in the better-seeing eye, which means that what a normally sighted person can see at 200 feet, a legally blind person must move up to 20 feet to see, or visual field restriction to 20 degrees in diameter or less (tunnel vision) in the better-seeing eye.

-Low Vision Professional: An eye care or vision rehabilitation professional who is trained in the treatment of those with low vision, typically including the dispensing of low vision devices in order to maximize remaining vision.
+Low Vision Professional: An eye care or vision rehabilitation professional (usually an optometrist or ophthalmologist) who is trained in the treatment of individuals with low vision, typically including the provision of low vision devices to maximize remaining vision.

-Low Vision Services: The examination and accompanying education that lead to and determine what devices will be prescribed.
+Low Vision Services: The examination and accompanying education that leads to and determines which types and powers of devices will be prescribed.

-Monocular: Using one eye; also a device intended for use with one eye.
+Monocular: Using one eye; also a telescopic device intended for use with one eye.

 Ophthalmologist: A medical doctor (MD) specializing in the diagnosis and treatment of eye diseases to include the use of therapeutic drugs and surgical procedures.

-Optician: A person who makes and sells glasses according to prescriptions prepared by an oculist, optometrist or ophthalmologist.
+Optician: A individual who makes, fits and sells glasses according to prescriptions prepared by an optometrist or ophthalmologist.

-Optometrist: A medical professional (with a Doctor of Optometry degree, abbreviated OD) who examines and tests the eyes for disease and treats visual disorders by prescribing corrective lenses (glasses or contact lenses) and/or vision therapy.
-In certain states, optometrists are licensed to use diagnostic and therapeutic drugs to treat certain ocular disorders.
+Optometrist: A eyecare professional (with a Doctor of Optometry degree, abbreviated OD) who examines and tests the eyes for disease and treats visual disorders by prescribing corrective lenses (glasses or contact lenses) and/or vision therapy and low vision aids.
+In certain states, optometrists are licensed to use diagnostic and therapeutic drugs to treat certain eye disorders.

-Orientation and Mobility: Training to help the partially-sighted get around as safely and as independently as possible.
+Orientation and Mobility: Training to help the partially-sighted travel safely and as independently as possible.

 Photophobia: Discomfort and/or sensitivity to light.

-Retinitis Pigmentosa: This is one of the most common forms of inherited retinal degeneration with various end-results, ranging from some significant vision loss to total blindness.
-Symptoms include night blindness and loss of peripheral vision.
+Retinitis Pigmentosa: This is one of the more common forms of inherited retinal degeneration with various end-results, ranging from some significant vision loss to total blindness.
+Symptoms include night blindness and loss of peripheral vision (tunnel vision).

 Total Blindness: The complete lack of form and visual light perception and is clinically recorded as NLP, an abbreviation for “no light perception.”

-Visual Acuity: The ability to see detail (see definition of legal blindness).
+Visual Acuity: The ability to see detail (see definition of 20/20 vision above).